embarkmobile/qu-mongoid/README.md

 # Qu-Mongoid
 [![Build Status](https://secure.travis-ci.org/dwbutler/qu-mongoid.png)](http://travis-ci.org/dwbutler/qu-mongoid)

-This gem provides a Mongoid 3 / Moped backend for the queueing library [Qu](http://github.com/bkeepers/qu).
+This gem provides a Mongoid 5+ backend for the queueing library [Qu](http://github.com/bkeepers/qu).
 See the documentation for Qu for more information.

 ## Installation